Vynkode/extranet/README.md

-# SmartBrain - v2
+# Frontend MGVWATCH extranet - v1

-Final project for ZTM course
+This is a frontend for the MGVWATCH extranet

 1. Clone this repo
 2. Run `npm install`